 This review identified 15 randomized controlled trials (RCTs) with 1071 women in total.
 Most of the women knew which treatment they were receiving, which may have influenced their judgements about menstrual blood loss and satisfaction.
 Other aspects of trial quality varied among trials.

 We did not identify any RCTs comparing progestogen treatment with placebo.
 We assessed comparisons between oral progestogens and other medical therapies separately according to different regimens.

-Long-cycle progestogen therapy (medroxyprogesterone acetate or norethisterone), from day 5 to day 26 of the menstrual cycle, is also inferior to the levonorgestrel-releasing intrauterine system (LNG-IUS), releasing tranexamic acid and ormeloxifene, but may be similar to the combined vaginal ring with respect to reduction of menstrual blood loss (MD 16.88, 95% CI 10.93 to 22.84; I2 = 87%; 4 trials, 355 women).
-A higher proportion of women taking norethisterone found their treatment unacceptable compared to women having Pg-IUS (Peto odds ratio (OR) 0.12, 95% CI 0.03 to 0.40; 1 trial, 40 women).
-However, the adverse effects of breast tenderness and intermenstrual bleeding were more likely in women with the LNG-IUS.
+Long-cycle progestogen therapy (medroxyprogesterone acetate or norethisterone), from day 5 to day 26 of the menstrual cycle, is also inferior compared to the levonorgestrel-releasing intrauterine system (LNG-IUS), tranexamic acid and ormeloxifene, but may be similar to the combined vaginal ring with respect to reduction of menstrual blood loss (MD 16.88, 95% CI 10.93 to 22.84; I2 = 87%; 4 trials, 355 women, very low-quality evidence).
+There was no clear evidence of a difference between progestogen therapy long cycle and other medical therapy in terms of headache (OR 1.45, 95% CI 0.40 to 5.31; I2 = 0%; 2 trials, 189 women; low-quality evidence).
+Breakthrough bleeding or spotting was more likely in women with the LNG-IUS (OR 0.18, 95% CI 0.06 to 0.55; I2 = 0%; 3 trials, 220 women; low-quality evidence).
 No trials reported on days of bleeding or quality of life for this comparison.

 The evidence supporting these findings was limited by low or very low gradings of quality; thus, we are uncertain about the findings and there is a potential that they may change if we identify other trials.